 Sophia just wanted to climb.
 Shortly after her first birthday, she was so excited with her new mobility that she didn’t care if it was stairs or a bookcase—if it was scalable, she wanted to try.
 She needed to try.
 And that’s the rub.
 Sophia was truly not able to resist her obsession, much to the dismay of her mom, Amanda Cremasco of Guelph, Ont.
 Sophia was just doing what toddlers do: exploring the world and her own abilities, without the experience, understanding or self-discipline to distinguish good ideas from bad.

 Gillian Bateman, head teacher at the University of New Brunswick Early Childhood Centre, says that toddlers can’t help many of their misbehaviours.
 “It’s how they develop.
 You can say no and give simple explanations so they begin to learn the rules, but at this stage, it’s up to adults to limit and contain the behaviour.
 For example, many toddlers go through a stage of wanting to dump things out.
 You just have to remove or secure things you don’t want dumped and provide things that they can dump so they can explore and learn.”
-How to get your toddler to clean up her toys

 She also explains that even very verbal toddlers don’t yet understand the context of rules.
 A toddler may be able to say “don’t touch—hot” when she sees the fireplace, but it doesn’t mean she understands what a burn is or that the same applies to candles.
 And their capacity for self-control really varies: “One day they might be able to wait patiently in a store line, and another day they fall apart.”